elbywan/wretch/README.md

 **Retries a request multiple times in case of an error (or until a custom condition is true).**

-This function is called when resolving the fetch response from duplicate calls.
-By default it clones the response to allow reading the body from multiple sources.

 ```js
 import wretch from 'wretch'
 import { retry } from 'wretch/middlewares'